matthew-davis/bliss-keyboard/README.md

   * Sort structure/aesthetics of the translation box
   * Create a translation using the first word in the series of words from the definition for each character/word in the output box

   * Run this from the same character array that runs the output box

+* Keyboard
+  * Order each menu's characters
+  * Need to build functionality to click keys with a mouse as well as a keypress

 NOVEMBER

 * Search